Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Database-DBS-C01-Practice-Tests-Exams-Questions-Answers/README.md

 ### A database specialist is creating an AWS CloudFormation stack.
 The database specialist wants to prevent accidental deletion of an Amazon RDS ProductionDatabase resource in the stack.
 Which solution will meet this requirement?

 - [ ] Create a stack policy to prevent updates.
-Include ג€Effectג€ : ג€ProductionDatabaseג€ and ג€Resourceג€ : ג€Denyג€ in the policy.
+Include 'Effect' : 'ProductionDatabase' and 'Resource' : 'Deny' in the policy.
 - [ ] Create an AWS CloudFormation stack in XML format.
 Set xAttribute as false.
 - [ ] Create an RDS DB instance without the DeletionPolicy attribute.
 Disable termination protection.
 - [x] Create a stack policy to prevent updates.
-Include ג€Effectג€ : ג€Denyג€ and ג€Resourceג€ : ג€ProductionDatabaseג€ in the policy.
+Include 'Effect' : 'Deny' and 'Resource' : 'ProductionDatabase' in the policy.

 **[⬆ Back to Top](#table-of-contents)**